 Sami said, "Dwayne makes the sausage from a pork butt that's been smoked.
 Then, grinds it into Paul Prudhomme's sausage recipe and puts it into casings.
 It's a process that takes approximately two days to complete.
 Yep, he's competing with Paul Prudhomme."

 Competing with Paul Prudhomme is quite the lofty goal but Sami admits that Dwayne's andouille is tastier than the Cajun Kings.
 If you're unfamiliar with Prudhomme, he's an American celebrity chef known for his Cajun and Creole cuisines and has been credited for popularizing it.

 As the story goes...

-Kirschoff lived in west end Paducah and was neighbors with Dr. Dennis Owens, obstetrician/gynecologist in Paducah, KY.
+Kirschoff lived in the west end of Paducah and was neighbors with Dr. Dennis Owens, obstetrician/gynecologist in Paducah, KY.
 It was Dr. Owens who shared the recipe with his brother Dwayne and dad Jim.
-The gumbo was so well liked by Jim Owens that he requested his sons learn how to make the recipe start to finish.
-Jim wanted his sons to slow down and perfect the roux, the most important ingredient in an authentic gumbo.
+The gumbo was so well-liked by Jim Owens that he requested his sons learn how to make the recipe from start to finish.
+Jim wanted his sons to slow down and perfect the roux, the most important ingredient in authentic gumbo.

 Sami said, "I've had that recipe hanging in my garage for over 18 years."
 She said after Dr. Owens shared the recipe with Dwayne and their dad, every time the family headed down south to vacation on the gulf, they made the gumbo.
 With all the fresh seafood, who could resist.